shkhln/linuxulator-steam-utils/README.md

 If you suspect that you found a case where LSU is actually worse (than the Windows Steam client running under Wine or the same game from GOG, etc), please file an issue for it.

-For support questions use [FreeBSD forums](https://forums.freebsd.org/threads/steamuxulation-redux.72140/) or the #gaming channel on [FreeBSD Discord](https://wiki.freebsd.org/Discord/DiscordServer).
-Anything asked on Reddit will be ignored.
+For support use [FreeBSD forums](https://forums.freebsd.org/threads/steamuxulation-redux.72140/) or the #gaming channel on [FreeBSD Discord](https://wiki.freebsd.org/Discord/DiscordServer).
+Reddit will be ignored.

 ## Limitations